How Voice Influences Emotion: 1 Video, 6 Voices

 Voices is the ultimate destination for companies looking to find the right voice to bring their next project to life.
 Through years of experience in the industry, we’ve learned that voice over rarely lingers in the background as a secondary component of a media project, nor does it serve as a mere expository element to clear up what’s happening in an ad or story.
 In many cases, voice is used as the central feature driving the message of a project.

 Harnessing the emotive power of voice is one of the most effective ways to convey a message.
 The sound of the human voice always carries intent and meaning with it.
-In this article published by Euphony, Inc., the text to speech company highlights the fact that every audience “automatically makes judgements from the sound of your voice.
+In this article published by Euphony, Inc., the text to speech company highlights the fact that every audience “automatically makes judgments from the sound of your voice.
 They assess your attitude, your sincerity, your credibility and your motives.
 In turn, your voice affects how they respond to your message and the overall outcome from the exchange.”

 We wanted to explore how voice over influences emotion—not within an everyday interaction, but in the context of a commercial.
 So, we penned an original script for an explainer video demonstrating a productivity app that helps its users strike a work-life balance.
 (Read the full script here.)
 This software was conceived to reflect the sort of lifestyle apps that you’ll regularly see advertised in today’s market.